 Complete relative studies referred by the Agency using the Agency approved template.

-Complete Relative Home Studies within twenty (20) working days of receipt of the referral from the Agency, and completion of record checks and evaluations by the Agency.
+Complete Relative Home Studies within twenty (20) Business Days of receipt of the referral from the Agency, and completion of record checks and evaluations by the Agency.

 Provide relatives with information regarding the option to become a licensed Foster Family Home.